- Designed For

 Childhood Food Insecurity is a free online course developed in partnership with the Childhood Hunger Initiative of Oregon covering various topics associated with child health and wellness.
-Divided into five modules, the course focuses on measurement, prevalence and predictors of food insecurity, food access and choices and the relationship between food insecurity and child health and development, along with intervention strategies in circumstances of childhood hunger.
+Divided into five modules, the course focuses on the prevalence and predictors of food insecurity.
+The course covers food access and choices, the relationship between food insecurity and health and development, along with intervention strategies in circumstances of childhood hunger.

 Anne Hoisington received a master’s degree in nutrition from Washington State University and is a registered dietitian.
 She’s been a nutrition specialist with Oregon State University Extension Family and Community Health since 2000, and currently trains staff statewide for Extension Nutrition Education Programs.
 Anne is stationed at Oregon Food Bank in Portland.